10 Snakes Which Flee Rather Than Fight

 Source: iNaturalist user Mahomed Desai – CC BY 4.0

-A snake of Tanzania, Mozambique and eastern South Africa, which has never killed and rarely even attacks.
-The green watersnake measures 50-60cm, and inhabits mainly moist areas of south Africa, including lakes and ponds, sticking to the well vegetated edges.
-They’re a semi-aquatic snake, but skilfully weave up tree trunks as well.
+A semi-aquatic species of Tanzania, Mozambique and eastern South Africa, which has never killed a human, and rarely even attacks.
+The green watersnake measures 50-60cm, and appears in lakes and ponds, sticking to the overgrown grassy edges where they can easily blend in.
+They’re excellent swimmers, but can skillfully weave up tree trunks as well.

 10 Korean ratsnake